fatguru/writeups/README.md

 ## 🙏 Acknowledgments

 This content is possible thanks to:
-- **All fellow Hackers and individual Hunters:** Who share their workflows and lessons learned
+- **All fellow Hackers and individual hunters:** Who share their workflows and lessons learned
 - **Bug Bounty Argentina Community:** For sharing real-world experiences
-- **Open Source Tooling:** ProjectDiscovery, Tomnomnom, PortSwigger, and the entire infosec community
+- **Open Source Tooling and the entire infosec community**

 ---